Don’t let a Shoplifting Charge Ruin your Life!

 Free Legal Consultation on Massachusetts Shoplifting Laws

-I am in different courts around Massachusetts every day, defending my clients rights and freedom on charges of shoplifting, larceny and many other criminal charges.
-If you’ve been accused with shoplifting, shoplifting by asportation or another criminal offense, and need someone who will fight for your rights, call me right away.
+I am in different courts around Massachusetts every day, defending my clients rights and freedom on charges of shoplifting, larceny, and many other criminal charges.
+If you’ve been accused of shoplifting, shoplifting by asportation or another criminal offense, and need someone who will fight for your rights, call me right away.

 By calling, you’ll discover what your legal options are and how I’ll protect your rights.
 Basically, because this is a free consultation, you have nothing to lose.
 I’ll be happy to talk with you and discuss your case before you decide if you want to hire me.
 Defending people accused of crimes is what I do for a living.
 Call me for a free consultation now.

 More Questions?
 Call me, or refer to my Massachusetts Shoplifting Laws FAQ & terminology page.